Thoughts on owning your power, even in your car.

 For some reason, they felt it was best to just stop on the ramp.
 You know, because it’s scary and all.
 Apparently, they think their cars could go 0-75 mph in 10 feet.

-This is how I taught my children some of the most choice curse words.
+This is how I taught my children some of my most choice curse words.

 Now, living back in Texas, but in the more chill region of Austin, I find myself stuck behind people who are better than Ft.
 Myers, but still, not in any real hurry.
 This one particular road that I take to the grocery store always has someone who just wants to sightsee.